Gikoskos/USB2Email_Win32/README.md

 There's also my Visual Studio 2013 project files in the repo.
 On the MSVC version, I don't compile the USB IDs and functions in a seperate DLL; they are packaged with the final executable.

-Also the MSVC libcurl depends on WinSSL instead of OpenSSL and all the libraries and the final executable link statically with the msvcrt libraries (\MT) meaning that the Visual Studio executable can run without the Visual C++ Redistributable.
+Also all the external libs on the MSVC version are linked statically with the final executable and msvcrt (\MT flag) meaning that the Visual Studio executable can run without the Visual C++ Redistributable (standalone .exe).

 ## Libs used